Brautigan > Recordings

 Stereo phonodisc, 33 1/3 rpm

-The British reissue in 1985 restored the album to its correct speed.
+The British reissue restored the album to its correct speed.
 The album was given a bad review by Ed Ward in Rolling Stone.

 Brautigan and Mad River

-drew strong grass-roots support in the Bay Area, partly through playing events associated with San Francisco radicals the Diggers.
+Mad River, the band, and Richard Brautigan enjoyed connections beyond the Mad River record album.
+Richie Unterberger, author of music books and reviews writes in his "Liner Notes for Mad River's Mad River/Paradise Bar and Grill" that the band "drew strong grass-roots support in the Bay Area, partly through playing events associated with San Francisco radicals the Diggers.
 They also had a renowned fan in author and poet Richard Brautigan, who gave the band food to tide them over in rough times. . . .
-Mindful of Brautigan's kindness when they were starving, [Mad River] used some of their Capitol advance to pay for the printing of Brautigan's novel, Please Plant This Book.
+Mindful of Brautigan's kindness when they were starving, [Mad River] used some of their Capitol advance to pay for the printing of Brautigan's novel, Please Plant This Book."

-David Biasotti wrote "Just Like A Poem: Richard Brautigan and Mad River," the most thorough account of the relationship between Mad River and Brautigan.
+An unpublished manuscript by David Biasotti, "Just Like A Poem: Richard Brautigan and Mad River," provides a thorough account of the relationship between Mad River and Brautigan.
+READ this manuscript.

 Mad River webpage by Ross Hannan and Corry Arnold.
 Provides a thorough history of the band's evolution, concert history, as well as a number of images of concert posters and publicity photographs.